After a really long time of waiting for this movie, I was finally able to see it last Thursday.

 Great scenes!
 It’s no secret that I really like scuba peril scenes.
-And seeing both of them here in desperate need for air….is quite …well….sexy 😉
+And seeing both of them here in desperate need of air….is quite …well….sexy 😉

-Also the swapping with their full face dive masks and their “normal” scuba masks is also interesting!
-I normally like full face dive masks, but I must say this Ocean Reef mask with the fully transparant faceplate isn’t so attractive in comparison to other masks like the Interspiro mask that Tania Raymonde is using in Deep Blue Sea 3.
+Also, the swapping with their full-face dive masks and their “normal” scuba masks is also interesting!
+I normally like full-face dive masks, but I must say this Ocean Reef mask with the fully transparent faceplate isn’t so attractive in comparison to other masks like the Interspiro mask that Tania Raymonde is using in Deep Blue Sea 3.

 Now back to the movie in general.

 It has some flaws, no doubt.
 The scene above with Ida looking for that oxygen tank for example.